StevDoms/DSC180A_Project_1/.ipynb_checkpoints/README-checkpoint.md

 ---

-# Enhancing Wildfire Resilience Through Strategic Public Safety Power Shutoffs
+# DSC180A Quarter 1 Capstone Project: Enhancing Wildfire Resilience Through Strategic Public Safety Power Shutoffs

 This Quarter 1 Capstone Project focuses on implementing Data Science methods to provide insights into Public Safety Power Shutoffs (PSPS) and developing actionable strategies for wildfire mitigation.
 Collaborating with SDG&E, we explore PSPS probabilities, assigning a probability value to every span on the SDG&E grid.
 Using exploratory data analysis (EDA), geospatial mapping, and directed graph analysis, we enable upstream and downstream tracing of spans.